sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `S6_SERVICES_GRACETIME` | Optional, set to 30000 when saving traces / globe_history | | `3000` |
 | `LOGLEVEL` | `verbose` (all messages), `error` (errors only), `none` (minimal) | | `verbose` |

-`READSB_EXTRA_ARGS` just passes arguments to the commandline, you can check this file for more options for wiedehofp's readsb fork: <https://github.com/wiedehopf/readsb/blob/dev/help.h>
+`READSB_EXTRA_ARGS` just passes arguments to the commandline, you can check this file for more options for wiedehopf's readsb fork: <https://github.com/wiedehopf/readsb/blob/dev/help.h>

 ### Getting ADSB data to the Ultrafeeder